martinhansen10x/UXDemoApp/README.md

 install the expo client on your device.
 (Requires SDK V35 compatible app)

-CD into Difrent/Beta and

-npm install
+yarn install

 to update the node modules.

-run
+run the app:

 expo start